reysu/CSCI310.Software-Engineering-P1/README.md

 The FlightMap, SearchMap, TestFlightMap, and TestSearchMap are under the src package, so when you do ant compile it will create the .class files in bin/src.

+The inputfile and outputfile should have the .txt extension.